 Individualised and evidence-based advice to support you through the menopause and beyond

-Please email the clinic if you are one of my current private patients and need to arrange a follow up appointment or a private prescription.
-At the moment I am concentrating on my NHS menopause work so am not taking on new patients.
+At the moment I am concentrating on my NHS menopause work so am not taking on new patients (apart from Combe Grove clients, see above).
 You can find details of other British Menopause Society accredited menopause specialists on the British Menopause Society website in the ‘Find a Specialist’ section.
 This lists both the private and NHS clinics available.
 Lots of private clinics offer online consultations.

 Many healthcare professionals have done extra menopause training in the last few years so it is worth approaching your GP surgery to see if they have a GP or nurse with a special interest or extra training in menopausal health.
 You can use this website and the suggested resources to educate yourself on your options.
 This will enable your overstretched GP or nurse to help you work what is the best course of treatment and/or lifestyle change for you.
 It is really helpful if you can provide an up to date blood pressure reading (some pharmacists offer this service) and your current height and weight.

-Please note that this clinic does not offer an emergency service – emails will usually be answered within 10 working days.
+Please note that this clinic does not offer an emergency service.
+Emails will usually be answered within 10 working days.

 News